Federal Court Issues

 But federal courts have become mired in competing partisan agendas:

-- Calls for Supreme Court recusal have been widespread in the wake of the highly contentious case involving federal health care law.
+- Supreme Court recusal.
+Calls for recusal have been widespread in the wake of the highly contentious case involving federal health care law.

 - Impeachment & Other Threats.
 Judges who make controversial decisions have been threatened both by liberals and conservatives.